Nigeria with 175 textiles now has only 20 - Senator Jibrin laments

 “The former workers are now doing nothing, idleness may increase banditry and other criminal activities,” he said.

-“The textile industries needed many things for survival such as electricity, water from Kaduna river, cotton, etc. Now cotton farmers no longer go to farms, especially in Zamfara.
+“The textiles industries needed many things for survival such as electricity, water from Kaduna river, cotton, etc. Now cotton farmers no longer go to farms especially in Zamfara.
 That’s a challenge.”

 “Lack of commitment on the part of some people led to the collapse of the textiles industries.
 It may not be only the textiles industries that are suffering but we are praying that things will be OK one day,” he said.